-(a) The City shall be in compliance on the date of issuance of the Parity CFD Bonds with all covenants set forth in the Fiscal Agent Agreement and all Supplemental Agreements.

-(b) The Supplemental Agreement providing for the issuance of such Parity CFD Bonds shall provide that interest thereon shall be payable on March 1 and September 1, and principal thereof shall be payable on September 1 in any year in which principal is payable (provided that there shall be no requirement that any Parity Bonds pay interest on a current basis).

-(c) The Supplemental Agreement providing for the issuance of such Parity CFD Bonds may provide for the establishment of separate funds and accounts.

-(d) The District Value shall be at least five times the sum of: (i) the aggregate principal amount of all Bonds then Outstanding, plus (ii) the aggregate principal amount of the series of Parity Bonds proposed to be issued, plus (iii) the aggregate principal amount of any fixed assessment liens on the parcels in the District subject to the levy of Special Taxes, plus (iv) a portion of the aggregate principal amount of any and all other community facilities district bonds then outstanding and payable at least partially from special taxes to be levied on parcels of land within the District (the "Other District Bonds") equal to the aggregate principal amount of special taxes levied for the Other District Bonds on parcels of land within the District, and the denominator of which is the total amount of special taxes are levied to pay the Other District Bonds (such fraction to be determined based upon the maximum special taxes which could be levied in the year in which maximum annual debt service on the Other District Bonds occurs), based upon information from the most recent available Fiscal Year.

-(e) The City shall obtain a certificate of a Tax Consultant to the effect that the amount of the maximum Special Taxes that may be levied in each Fiscal Year, less an amount sufficient to pay annual Administrative Expenses (as determined by the Chief Financial Officer), shall be at least one hundred ten percent (110%) of the total Annual
+- (a) The City shall be in compliance on the date of issuance of the Parity CFD Bonds with all covenants set forth in the Fiscal Agent Agreement and all Supplemental Agreements. - (b) The Supplemental Agreement providing for the issuance of such Parity CFD Bonds shall provide that interest thereon shall be payable on March 1 and September 1, and principal thereof shall be payable on September 1 in any year in which principal is payable (provided that there shall be no requirement that any Parity Bonds pay interest on a current basis). - (c) The Supplemental Agreement providing for the issuance of such Parity CFD Bonds may provide for the establishment of separate funds and accounts. - (d) The District Value shall be at least five times the sum of: (i) the aggregate principal amount of all Bonds then Outstanding, plus (ii) the aggregate principal amount of the series of Parity Bonds proposed to be issued, plus (iii) the aggregate principal amount of any fixed assessment liens on the parcels in the District subject to the levy of Special Taxes, plus (iv) a portion of the aggregate principal amount of any and all other community facilities district bonds then outstanding and payable at least partially from special taxes to be levied on parcels of land within the District (the "Other District Bonds") equal to the aggregate principal amount of the Other District Bonds multiplied by a fraction, the numerator of which is the amount of special taxes levied for the Other District Bonds on parcels of land within the District, and the denominator of which is the total amount of special taxes levied for the Other District Bonds on all parcels of land against which the special taxes are levied to pay the Other District Bonds (such fraction to be determined based upon the maximum special taxes which could be levied in the year in which maximum annual debt service on the Other District Bonds occurs), based upon information from the most recent available Fiscal Year. - (e) The City shall obtain a certificate of a Tax Consultant to the effect that the amount of the maximum Special Taxes that may be levied in each Fiscal Year, less an amount sufficient to pay annual Administrative Expenses (as determined by the Chief Financial Officer), shall be at least one hundred ten percent (110%) of the total Annual